Home » Solutions » Lasers and devices » LED

 • Pregnancy : although risks are minimal, LED sessions are generally avoided during pregnancy as a precaution.

-Doctor Romano considers that the results are variable and mild, but visible, and patients are satisfied.
-The effects of LED treatment on the skin can be seen as early as the first session, with a more radiant and soothed complexion.
-However, the most noticeable improvements appear after several sessions.
-Here is what can be expected after completing a full protocol :
+Doctor Romano considers that the results are variable and mild, but visible and patients are satisfied.
+The effects of LED treatment on the skin can be visible from the very first session, with brighter and soothed skin.
+However, the most significant improvements appear after several sessions.
+Here is what can be expected as results after a complete protocol :

 • Firmer skin and reduced wrinkles.